7vschmitt/veraschmitt/content/home/experience.md

     description: |2-
       Max-Planck Institute for Meteorology (May 2018 - September 2018):
       * Data visualization of sensor data
-      * Implementing CNN for classification of images from clouds
+      * Implemenation of CNNs for classification of images from clouds

       Leuphana University Lüneburg (WS2017/18 and WS2018/19):
       * Preparing and running programming exercises (R)
-      * Support the construction and correction of the exams
+      * Support the design and correction of the exams

       University of Konstanz (April 2015-September 2015):
       * Data collection for study of small-party system in Germany